firefly-oss/lib-transactional-engine/README.md

 ```

 ## Architecture at a glance
 This section is a quick, visual guide to how everything fits together.
 It is designed to be read in under 3 minutes.
 If you want the in‑depth mechanics, see "How it works" just below.
+For the complete, didactic architecture document with multiple Mermaid diagrams, see docs/ARCHITECTURE.md.

 TL;DR
 - You write a Saga class with @Saga and @SagaStep methods.